-This an update of the popular and still available Pro-Race display.
+This an update of the popular but not available anymore available Pro-Race display.

 The main characteristics of the new Pro-Race display are: